danielgasser/concrete5-5.7-toess_lab_news_letter/README.md

+## Important note: ##

+Feel free to do whatever you like with this repo but please do _not_ ask for support.

+---

 ### Send stylish newsletters to your registered users or any user group of your site.

 Do you have multiple users (members) registered on your website?
 Then this plugin is a must!